Contractor pensions advice: Pensions for contractors

 How much should I pay into my contractor pension to get a comfortable retirement?

 This is a question that we get asked a lot, and there is no prescribed answer.
-Every person has a different idea of what a comfortable retirement is, with varying ideas of when or how they want to retire, making it impossible to have a one size fits all approach.
-Everyone has a different budget which will influence what level of contributions are affordable, this needs to be assessed and professionally advised on to ensure that your day to day finances are not being overstretched, while putting you in the best position to meet your retirement objectives.
+Every person has a different idea of what a comfortable retirement is, with varying ideas of when or how they want to retire, making it impossible to have a one-size-fits-all approach.
+Everyone has a different budget which will influence what level of contributions are affordable, and this needs to be assessed and professionally advised on to ensure that your day-to-day finances are not being overstretched, while putting you in the right position to meet your retirement objectives.

 There are limits to how much you can pay into a pension per year.
-The maximum is £40,000 per year, or up to 100% of your earned income, though it may be possible to carry this allowance forward for up to 3 years.
-An adviser will be able to make sure you are paying in the correct amount and not causing unnecessary tax charges, whilst maximising these allowances for you.
-There is also a maximum you can hold in pensions over your lifetime of £1,055,000 which is now going to rise with inflation every year.
+The maximum is £60,000 per year, or up to 100% of your earned income, though it may be possible to carry this allowance forward for up to three years.
+An adviser will be able to make sure you are paying in the correct amount and not causing unnecessary tax charges, while maximising these allowances for you.

 Pensions are risk-based investments and as such their values are going to fluctuate.
 If at the start you’ve been well advised, then this risk can be managed.
 It is important that you are investing in funds that are appropriate for your appetite, experience and capacity for risk and your affordability for investment is assessed by a professional.

 There have been some horror stories in the past of pension schemes collapsing such as Equitable Life.
-The regulator and authorities have learned from these mistakes and the institutional risk when investing in a money purchase pension is minimal.
+The pensions regulator and UK authorities have largely learned from these mistakes, so the institutional risk when investing in a money purchase pension is minimal.
 Even if the provider does collapse in the future, there are now compensations available via the Financial Services Compensation Scheme which will limit any losses realised by the individual investors.
+Some pension contracts are protected up to 100%.

 pensions for contractors